abra2627/century-list/README.md

 54. visit rastatt, germany
 55. sit on a jury
 56. pay cash for a car
-57. Pass through the Panama Canal
+57. go to reiki
 58. shoot a bow & arrow
 59. swim in the great barrier reef
 60. visit easter island
-61. Walk through the Taj Mahal
+61. walk through the taj mahal
-62. Walk through the Red Square
+62. see the terra cotta soldiers
 63. make a podcast
 64. visit all fifty states & d.c.
 65. develop the ability to memorize a deck of cards
 66. step foot on six continents
 67. float in the dead sea
-68. Debt free by age 50, all assets
+68. see the grand canyon
 69. host a murder mystery dinner party
 70. teach a class
 71. write a book